splitwise/super_diff/README.md

 [issuehunt-badge]: https://img.shields.io/badge/sponsored_through-IssueHunt-2EC28C
 [issuehunt]: https://issuehunt.io/r/mcmire/super_diff

+**SuperDiff** is a Ruby gem
-SuperDiff is a gem that hooks into RSpec to intelligently display the differences between two data structures of any type.
+which is designed to display the differences between two objects of any type in a familiar and intelligent fashion.

 📢 **[See what's changed in recent versions.][changelog]**